kaldun-tech/herbly-teaminder/README.md

 This app is meant to run on AWS infrastructure
 - Amazon DynamoDB implements the tea database
 - Python Flask framework implements the app
-- React will be used for the front-end
+- Amazon RDS Postgres implements the user database.
+Tea database may migrate to RDS in the future

 # Virtual Environment and Dependencies
 - Create virtual environment: `python -m venv myenv`